-The principal is custodian of all records for currently enrolled students.
-The Superintendentassistant superintendent of human resources is the custodian of records for students who have withdrawn or graduated.
+The principal principal is custodian of all records for currently enrolled students.
+The principal The principal is the custodian of records for students who have withdrawn or graduated.
 The student handbook made available to all students and parents shall contain a listing of the addresses of District schools, as well as the Superintendent's business address.